Property Taxes in Portugal – The Importance of Getting it Right

 The tax is calculated on the difference between the selling price and the acquisition value (adjusted for inflation rates, net of documented costs incurred when the property was acquired, coupled with any capital improvements within the last 12 preceding years of the sale).

-As a Portuguese tax resident, 50% of the gain is required to be paid.
+As a Portuguese tax resident, 50% of the gain is liable to tax.
 If the property was held for a period of two years or more, inflation relief may also be applicable.
 Capital gains, on your property, are added to your other annual income and are taxed at marginal tax rates of up to 48%.

 It is worth noting that gains resulting from the sale of a primary residence are exempt for residents, if you reinvest all of the proceeds (net of any mortgage on the property), in another main home in Portugal or the EU/EEA, before the property is sold (a window of up to 24 months), or within 36 months of the disposal of the property, provided you live in the new property, within 6 months of the purchase.

-However, the tax consequences in Portugal are not the only consideration to bear in mind.
-One also needs to consider the double taxation treaty and local laws and regulations applicable in the country of tax residency.
+However, the tax consequences in Portugal are not the only considerations to take into account.
+The specifics of the relevant double taxation treaty needs to be examined, as well as the local laws and regulations applicable in the country of tax residence.

 A typical example of this for a UK resident, is the fact that UK tax residents also pay tax on the gain from the Portuguese property in the UK, however, under the double taxation treaty, any tax paid in Portugal may be credited against the tax due in the UK.